docker-mailserver/docker-mailserver/docs/content/config/advanced/podman.md

 While using Podman, you can just manage docker-mailserver as what you did with Docker.
 Your best friend `setup.sh` includes the minimum code in order to support Podman since it's 100% compatible with the Docker CLI.

 The installation is basically the same.
-Podman v3.2 introduced a RESTful API that is 100% compatible with the Docker API, so you can use docker-compose with Podman easily.
-Install Podman and docker-compose with your package manager first.
+Podman v3.2 introduced a RESTful API that is 100% compatible with the Docker API, so you can use Docker Compose with Podman easily.
+Install Podman and Docker Compose with your package manager first.

 ```bash
 sudo dnf install podman docker-compose